 Just look for the Wisdom Path signs at the foot of the steps of the Giant Buddha.
 If you wish to read up more on the Wisdom Path, click here.

 Located on a small islet by the same name, Tai O is a quaint, old fishing village.
 To get to the village from Ngong Ping, take bus number 21 or a taxi.

-The village is known for its dried seafood, and stilt-houses.
-As the village lies in the tidal plains, the stilts protect the houses from any damage from flooding.
+The village, known for its dried seafood and stilt houses, lies in the tidal plains.
+Notice the houses built on stilts in this village.
+The stilts protect the structures from any damage due to flooding.

 More Than 4 Days in HK?